FrancescaPeru/project-site/report.md

 ## 1. Methodology

+### General methodology
 * Making hypotheses

-* Looking for the data in the [ArCo ontologies documentation](http://wit.istc.cnr.it/arco/)
+* Looking for the vocabulary in the ArCo ontologies documentation

-* Realizing queries using the [ArCo SPARQL endpoint](https://dati.cultura.gov.it/sparql)
+* Realizing queries using the ArCo SPARQL endpoint
 * Verifying if the retrieved data could actually back up our hypotheses or not
 * Using Large Language Models
 * Creating RDF triples that could be addeded to the knowledge graph

+### How was the gap identified?
+* Starting from more explorative and generic queries
+* Checking the RDF description of the retrieved data
+* Looking for missing information

+### Tools used
+* ArCo as the main Knowledge Graph
+* Dbpedia to enrich ArCo
+* SPARQL SELECT and CONSTRUCT
+* ChatGpt, Gemini and Mistral

 ## 2. Immovable Cultural Property _Basilica di Santo Stefano_